bypasslane/android-code-challenge/README.md

 - `item name` - pulled from the fetched menu
 - `item price` - pulled from the fetched menu
 - `total price` - calculated total price for the item, accounting for quantity.
 Details below.
 - `quantity` - the quantity for calculating total price.
 Starts at **1** every time the new view is loaded.
-Does not need to be persisted on the item.
 Never goes below **0**.
+Does not need to be remembered after the view is closed.
 - `+1 quantity button` - increases the quantity by **1**.  `quantity` view updates.  `total price` view updates.
 - `-1 quantity button` - decrements the quantity by **1**.  `quantity` view updates.  `total price` view updates.
 - `cancel button` - returns the user to the Menu.